When to plant Comfrey in McCracken County, KY

 McCracken County, Kentucky is in USDA Hardiness Zone 7a.
 The average last spring frost is March 30 and first fall frost is October 30.

-McCracken County County sits in USDA Zone 7a.
+McCracken County sits in USDA Zone 7a.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in McCracken County County's climate?
+Can Comfrey grow in McCracken County's climate?

 Your McCracken County Garden Planner — Free